arcee-ai/mergekit/docs/create_a_merge_method.md

 shapes, devices, and input contracts are still checked at execution time.
 Singleton batches borrow input views without compatibility bucketing or packing.

 Individual methods do not define graph tasks.
-Other consumers can construct `MergeBatch` directly without importing graph or config types.
+Other consumers can pass sequences of `TensorGroup` objects directly without importing graph or config types.

 The YAML and raw-PyTorch planners use the same parameter resolver.
 Each adapter supplies settings in descending precedence; the resolver applies filters, gradients,